stevenalbert/tuna-prediction/README.md

 ![sistech](https://img.shields.io/badge/sistech-UPH-green.svg)
 ![class](https://img.shields.io/badge/class-frontier%20technology-purple.svg)</br>

+This project is used for class Frontier Technology with Data Science topic in Universitas Pelita Harapan.

 This repository contains the prediction result of Tuna fish location in Indonesian waters.
 The prediction is gained by using multiple data, provided in  [Global Fishing Watch](http://globalfishingwatch.org/).
 This repository also contains the data of ships that catches tuna from 2012 - 2016.

 Getting started
 ======
 * To use this repository correctly, you'll need:
   * R (In this project, we use version 3.5.1)
+  * RStudio
   * Internet Browser
   * Java
 * Run R and install the following package needed: